Australian Institute of Health and Welfare (2021) Cancer data in Australia, AIHW, Australian Government, accessed 30 June 2022.

 Cancer is a major cause of illness in Australia and has a substantial social and economic impact on individuals, families and the community.
 Cancer data in Australia (CdiA) contains a wide range of cancer statistics.
 CdiA’s primary objective is making Australian cancer statistics accessible.
 We continue to expand the range of data within CdiA to meet the extensive cancer data needs and work continues in this space.
 The following pages are dedicated to helping you find out what is in the CdiA, what is new and where to find the data you need.

 CdiA provides a wide range of statistics on more than 70 cancers and data is updated annually.
 CdiA also includes some cancer data commentaries.
-Some of these commentaries are targeted articles focussed on specific cancers while others help people understand how to use CdiA’s data.
+Some of these commentaries are targeted articles focused on specific cancers while others help people understand how to use CdiA’s data.

 Most of the statistics within CdiA are presented through interactive data visualisations.
 Data for all visualisations, except cancer rankings, are also available in Excel.